budd-lab/NLP_Application/README.md

-# NLP_Application

-**Report: Clause Extraction and Classification from Legal Contracts**
+### Project Title: Clause Extraction and Classification from Legal Contracts

-**Objective**: The goal is to develop an NLP-based solution to:
-1. Extract legal clauses from contracts.
-2. Classify them into predefined categories.
-3. Summarize effectively for better contract analysis.
+**Author - Buddhendra Shukla**

+#### Executive summary

+#### Rationale
+Why should anyone care about this question?

+Contracts run businesses and unstructured data form the backbone of business operations, capturing critical business information, obligations, and risks.
+Manual review of contracts is time-intensive and prone to errors.
+By automating this process, businesses can reduce the time and cost of contract review and minimize risks by consistently identifying and addressing key contractual clauses.
+This will also empower non-legal personnel with tools to quickly understand contract obligations.
+This analysis could help bridge the gap between AI tools and real-world usability, translating complex legal documents into actionable insights that can be understood and leveraged by diverse stakeholders.

+#### Research Question
+What are you trying to answer?

+#### Data Sources
+What data will you use to answer you question?

-**Dataset**: Legal Clause Dataset containing labeled legal clauses
+Legal Clause Dataset containing labeled legal clauses

+#### Methodology
+What methods are you using to answer the question?

-**Preprocessing**: Steps taken for text preprocessing:
+Preprocessing: Steps taken for text preprocessing:

 - Tokenization: Splitting text into tokens using NLTK.
 - Stopword Removal: Filtering out common words like "the", "and", etc.
 - Stemming: Reducing words to their base forms using PorterStemmer.
 - Lemmatization: Further normalization for meaningful word forms.

-**Feature Extraction:** TF-IDF Vectorization:
+**Feature Extraction**: TF-IDF Vectorization:
 - Transformed processed text into numerical features.
 - Limited to the top 5,000 features to balance model complexity and performance.